 Air Flow and the Condenser

 The air conditioner's refrigerant receives heat from the cabin through the evaporator core.
-It then transfers this heat carrying refrigerant to the condenser as a vapor, where it condenses as it passes heat to the outside air.
-It transfers this heat to the outside air and changes the refrigerant from a gas to a liquid through condensation.
-Without proper air flow, the refrigerant is unable to release this heat, and transfers it back through the system.
+The compressor pumps the refrigerant to the condenser as a vapor, where it condenses as it passes heat to the outside air.
+Condensation causes the refrigerant to change its state from a gas to a liquid.
+Without proper airflow, the refrigerant is unable to release this heat and transfers it back through the system.

-Fans provide air flow while the vehicle is at rest.
-Air flow through the condenser is vital for automotive air conditioning performance.
-If its fan is not operating or spinning too slowly, its poor performance will be more pronounced while the vehicle is at rest.
-This is because while the vehicle is moving, ram air is being forced through the condenser, transferring heat from the refrigerant to the atmosphere.
+Fans provide airflow while the vehicle is at rest.
+Airflow through the condenser is vital for automotive air conditioning performance.
+If its fan is not operating or spinning too slowly, its poor performance is more pronounced while the vehicle is at rest.
+While a vehicle is traveling forward, ram air is forced through the condenser.